pnp/sp-dev-fx-webparts/samples/js-skype-status/README.md

   - SharePoint Framework
   createdDate: 12/1/2017 12:00:00 AM
 ---
-# JavaScript Skype Status WebPart
+# JavaScript Skype Status Web Part

 ## Summary
 This sample demonstrates how to use the UCWA JS SDK for skype in the SharePoint Framework.
 It shows how to subscribe to status change of the different people of the organization but you can get much more information, checkout the [documentation](https://msdn.microsoft.com/en-us/skype/websdk/docs/generalreference?f=255&MSPPError=-2147217396)